Our Climate Change Strategy

 SEWF C.I.C. team and Board travel is also calculated and all air travel and car journeys are offset through the global standard operator, Trees for Life.
 Like SEWF C.I.C., Trees for Life is also based in Scotland.

 To minimise environmental damage, SEWF developed capacity and built a platform that will allow thousands of participants to engage with our events virtually.
-In 2020, we are hosting our first ever fully virtual global event, SEWF Digital.
+In 2020, we hosted our first ever fully virtual global event, SEWF Digital (see SEWF Digital Event Report where carbon impacts of virtual event are also discussed).
 While we recognise the in-person networking at our events is critical to building an effective movement, we also recognise there are more ways we can convene at these events that does less harm to the planet.
 We are leveraging digital platforms and remote meetings to maximise our reach while minimising our environmental impact.

 When hosting physical events, SEWF aims to have green events.
 We will take measures to reduce environmental impact and meet our “waste free” objectives.
 We will also inform and encourage participants to adopt these measures at their own events while we continue to help expand their capacity to host virtual events and engage digitally.
 We will also endeavor: to be plastic free; to use local, and ideally social enterprise, recycling and catering companies; and to provide options for green hotels and homestays.